- Written by Dr.Mehmet Demircioglu

 Hair loss stability matters more than the label

 The label TRT does not tell me whether surgery is a good idea.
 Stability tells me more.
-I want to see whether shedding has changed, whether the crown is expanding, whether the central scalp is thinning, and whether the patient is asking for a low hairline while the pattern is still active.
+I check for changes in shedding, crown expansion, central scalp thinning, and requests for a low hairline while the pattern is still active.
 A stable patient on prescribed testosterone may be easier to plan than a patient with no prescription but fast untreated hair loss.

 This matters especially for younger patients.
 If the frontal loss is advancing and the crown is already changing, a dense low hairline can spend grafts before we know where the loss pattern is going.
-I explain donor protection in donor area overharvesting risk.
+That is one way donor area overharvesting risk begins.
 Testosterone therapy does not change the basic rule.
 The donor must last longer than the first operation.

 When stability is uncertain, I may recommend a more cautious hairline, a staged approach, medication discussion with the prescribing doctor or dermatologist, better photography, or waiting until the pattern is clearer.
 Waiting can be frustrating, but it is sometimes the most surgical answer.